Making better decisions requires better thinking, and this guide is here to help you in the process.

 Step 10: Create an Environment to Flourish

 Now the fun begins.
 This one isn’t so much part of the decision-making process, but more of what to do next.
 Now that you’ve made your decision and you’re ready to go, the next important step is to create both physical and mental environments to flourish.
-Look for help on this coming in my next post: How to Organize Your Time for Success—subscribe to my insider email updates above or below this post to get it.
+What do you need to change, move, or rearrange in your life to help make your decision flourish?
+Your environment influences how you feel, think, and act; be sure to create it with intention.

 What Do You Think?